qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/_posts/2020-03-17-Abusing-Internet-Archive.md

 ![](../assets/Abusing-Internet-Archive/first-two-bytes.png)

 With the first 2 bytes removed from the files, Detect It Easy had no problem in identifying the files.
-The file generated from "eset1.txt" text file was identified as a .NET(v4.0.30319) file, and the linker used was Microsoft Linker(11.0)[ DLL32 ]:
+The file generated from "eset1.txt" text file was identified as a .NET(v4.0.30319) 32 Bit DLL file, and the linker used was Microsoft Linker(11.0):

 ![](../assets/Abusing-Internet-Archive/eset1_fixed.png)

-The file "atomic-cli555" reported that a .NET obfuscator named Confuser(1.X) had been used to obfuscate the file:
+The file "atomic-cli555" is another 32 Bit DLL file.
+This time Detect It Easy reported that an obfuscator program named Confuser(1.X) had been used to obfuscate the file contents:

 ![](../assets/Abusing-Internet-Archive/atomic1-555_fixed.png)

-Detect It Easy only reported the linker information while scanning file "atomic1-cli444":
+Detect It Easy reported the linker information while scanning file "atomic1-cli444", no compiler information was present although the file was identified as making use of the "GUI" Windows subsystem:

 ![](../assets/Abusing-Internet-Archive/atomic1-444_fixed.png)

-Another observation highlighted was the file "atomic1-cli444" had the .reloc section flagged as packed:
+Another observation, the file "atomic1-cli444" had the .reloc section flagged as packed:

 ![](../assets/Abusing-Internet-Archive/atomic1-444_fixed-packed-section.png)

-And the file overlay contains 4 bytes:
+And the file has an overlay made of 4 extra bytes appended to the file:

 ![](../assets/Abusing-Internet-Archive/atomic1-444_overlay.png)

-## .NET decompiler and online investigation
+# Part 2 - In search of the main payload

 Going back to the "eset1" file, using DNSpy decompiler to take a look at the source code:

 ![](../assets/Abusing-Internet-Archive/eset1-decompiled.png)

-After further online investigation, the source code that served as inspiration for the author of the script was found in this blog post [Citadel Cyber Security](https://www.citadel.co.il/Home/Blog/1008):
+After further online investigation, the source code that most likely served as inspiration for the author was found in this blog post [Citadel Cyber Security](https://www.citadel.co.il/Home/Blog/1008):

 ![](../assets/Abusing-Internet-Archive/file_eset1_citadel.png)